pa11y/pa11y/README.md

     -C, --config <file>    specify a JSON config file for ignoring rules -t, --timeout <ms>     specify the number of milliseconds before a timeout error occurs.
 Default: 30000 -u, --useragent <ua>   specify a useragent to use when loading your URL.
 Default: pa11y/<version>
-    -p, --port <port>      specify the port to run the PhantomJS server on.
+    -v, --viewport <wxh>   specify the size of the browser viewport.
+Default: 640x480 -p, --port <port>      specify the port to run the PhantomJS server on.
 Default: 12300 -d, --debug            output debug messages
     --strict               upgrade warnings to errors for exit status